 Stubbin Wood School and Nursery has responded to the introduction of the 2014 National Curriculum and created Schemes of Work and Long Term plans which take into consideration the new requirements wherever appropriate to do so.
 In some cases however it was felt that the new requirements were at a level too high for our pupils and therefore the expectations have been differentiated to better meet the needs of the pupils within the school.

-A careers programme is being developed in Secondary to cover the D2N2 employability goals which links to the employability action plan and careers local enterprise grant which enables school to provide access to work related learning and practical work experience.
+A careers programme is being developed in Secondary to cover The Gatesby Benchmarks to support access to work related learning and practical work experience.
 This is linked into the wider enterprising work and Talentino’s training.

 Teaching British Values

 We promote ‘British Values’ through our spiritual, moral, social and cultural education which permeates through the school’s curriculum and supports the development of the ‘whole child’.

 We recognise that such development is most successful when those values and attitudes are promoted by all the staff and provide a model of behaviour for our pupils.